peterbaudains/practical-guide-to-data-science-projects/README.md

 ---

-### 2.11 Exercise: Create a template data science project directory
+### 2.11 Example: Create a template data science project directory

 ---

-## 3. (Handling threats to) Openness: Data security and maintaining IP
+## 3. (Handling threats to) Openness: Data security and DOIs

 Data relating to individuals is likely to be subject to data protection legislation which forces anyone that controls or processes the data to take necessary steps to protect it.

 Data may also require protection due to commercial sensitivity or other licensing arrangement.

-Theft of intellectual property is another barrier to openness.

-This section discusses how to tackle some of these.
+The risk of theft of your research ideas (i.e. someone falsely claiming credit for them) is another barrier to openness that can be mitigated by assigning research outputs a digital object identifier.

 ---
 ### 3.1 Data Licensing and Access Tiers

-The Consumer Data Research Centre here at Leeds and other organisations such as the UK Data Service use a three-levelled approach for defining data access tiers relating to the potential sensitivity data:
+The Consumer Data Research Centre here at Leeds and other organisations, such as the UK Data Service, use a three-levelled approach for defining data access tiers relating to the potential sensitivity data:

 1. Open Data
 2. Safeguarded Data